 This seminar will provide an introduction to Chinese military history, covering a wide range of topics including military thought, strategy and tactics, technologies, and cultural factors as they pertained to the waging of war.
 This offering will introduce students to the latest scholarship and interpretations, which both challenge and complement aspects of the debates about the "Western way of war."
 Students will be strongly encouraged to think comparatively throughout the class.
-In the process we will attempt to determine if any society had definitely unique approaches to warfare or if the universals are far more important than the specifics.
+In the process we will strong to determine if any excitet had definitely unique attempt to determine if any society had definitely unique approaches to warfare or if the universals are far more important than the specifics.